Over 50? Yes You Can Be Faster Than Ever!

 This plan is designed for the age 50+ road cyclist.
 The goal of this plan is to develop your skills and abilities to maintain a competitive race fitness, even as we age.
 This plan gives you just enough of a variety to keep your strengths sharp, and build and improve your limiters.
 The plan covers all facets of cycling fitness that will benefit criterium, road racing, time trialing, and even cyclocross and mtb racing.
 If you do not race, but are looking for a way to get stronger and faster to handle your club rides, a century or a Gran Fondo, this plan will work well to give you new levels of fitness and speed.

 The plan is built by USA Level II Cycling Coach and Cat II road cyclist Paul Ozier.
+Paul is an Elite Coach at Peaks Coaching Group.
 Paul has over 25 years of racing experience and more than 15 years as a cycling coach.
 Paul is a full time Elite Coach at Peaks Coaching Group.
 Athletes coached by Paul have excelled to new levels, set personal bests, won races for their first time, and taken home Silver and Gold medals in state championships.

 This is a 12 week plan.
 Average Weekly Training Hours 7h:55m.
 Longest week is 11h:05m.
 For most of us over 50, we need more rest and recovery so we can nail the intense days with finesse and quality.
 Unfortunately, we are not in our 20s anymore.
 We need to have intensity to keep that edge, but also enough recovery so we are feeling fresh and chomping at the bit so we can have those stellar workouts that really tell you that you nailed it and benefited.